Legal online gambling with

 Sometimes, it's smart to start with the basics!

-If you live in a state not mentioned, this means legal online gambling is not yet available.
+If you live in a state not mentioned, this means, unfortunately, legal online gambling is not yet available.

 If you're in one of the states below, you can wager freely from a smartphone anywhere within state lines.

-Remote registration enables players to sign-up for an online gambling account without needing to visit a brick-and-mortar gambling establishment.
+Remote registration enables players to sign-up for an online gambling account without needing to visit a brick-and-mortar gambling establishment in-person.

 There are many things to think about when choosing between legal online gambling sites in the US.